Wyoming, Michigan: Great Recession

 In the mid-2010s, development spread to southern Wyoming.
 Gordon Foods expanded its headquarters in 2012 and development occurred near the recently built Metro Health Hospital.
 The 28 West plan was also initiated to make 28th Street a more pedestrian-friendly corridor while also centralizing the development of food, retail, and entertainment projects in the city's center, effectively creating a downtown area.
 28 West Place Street, a street similar to Wyoming's 2002 proposal, was approved by the City and Wyoming Mall's owners in 2016, opening to the public in October 2017.

 In 2019, Magnus Capital Partners was approved to construct apartments, named HōM Flats at 28 West, with the first residents moving into their homes in early 2020.
+By 2021, the City of Wyoming modified its original 28 West plan of establishing a downtown space, instead focusing on establishing "hubs" of development and giving Magnus Capital Partners more property to develop apartment blocks near 28th Street.
+Phase 3 of HōM Flats at 28 West, featuring 200 workforce housing units, received approval from the City of Wyoming's Brownfield Redevelopment Authority for Housing Tax Increment Financing in January 2025.
+In July, the Michigan State Housing Development Authority approved a $39 million loan for the project.

 In 2022, Franklin Partners purchased the former land of the General Motors plant, known as Site 36, from the City of Wyoming for $5.25 million and started development discussions with four local companies and a few entities based outside of Michigan.
+In 2024, site plans were approved to turn the former General Motors area into a distribution center for Corewell Health.
+In 2025, Benteler Automotive constructed an industrial manufacturing facility on the former Site 36 location.
+Gelock Heavy Movers, Inc. began building an industrial facility on the site in 2026, marking the last phase of Site 36's redevelopment.